aymen-mouelhi/get-started-with-r/chapter3.md

 *** =instructions
 - Notice how confidence interval widens as you increase your requirement on the prevision of the test - conf.level=0.99.
 - Make sure to say out loud (or write down) the conclusion after every test you perform!
-- Notice that last [DIY] asks you to test for a different variable that previous tasks!
+- Notice that last [DIY] asks you to test for a different variable than previous tasks!
--

 *** =pre_exercise_code
 ```{r}